cryptopunkscc/portal/contributor.md

 <i|32> - Build portal installer into "./bin/portal-installer".
 ```

-Is worth mentioning that the installation using:
+Is worth mentioning that the installation run using:

-* `<dp|24>` options depends on `go install` command so it outputs binaries into `$GOPATH/bin/`.
+* `./make <dp|24>` depends on `go install` command so it outputs binaries into `$GOPATH/bin/`.
 * `./bin/portal-installer` copies embedded binaries into platform specific directory.

 ## GOOS

-To build `portal-installer` for different platforms provide them as additional arguments:
+To build `portal-installer` for specific platforms provide them as additional arguments:

 ```shell
 ./make i linux windows